Croydon, Pennsylvania

 Croydon is a census-designated place located in Bristol Township, Bucks County, Pennsylvania, United States.
 As of the 2010 census, the CDP had a total population of 9,950.

-Croyden is located 68.9 mi southeast of Allentown and 18.5 mi northeast of Philadelphia.
+Croydon is located 68.9 mi southeast of Allentown and 18.5 mi northeast of Philadelphia.

 History

 The name Croydon comes from the town of Croydon in South-East England; nine miles south of the historic center of London, it was traditionally part of Surrey but is now the center of the London Borough of Croydon.

 The White Hall of Bristol College was listed on the National Register of Historic Places in 1984.

 Law and government

 Croydon does not have a central government of its own.
 It is not organized or incorporated as a town or village.
 The area known as Croydon is located in Bristol Township.
 Croydon has an all-volunteer fire company which handles fire, medical, marine, and other calls servicing the community named Croydon Fire Company #1.
 Croydon uses zip code 19021.